cybertk/WeeklyRewards/README.md

 WeeklyRewards offers a simple grid to track your weekly rewards progress across all characters.
 Quickly see what’s done and what needs attention.
 Stay organized and keep up with your progress effortlessly.

+WeeklyRewards utilizes the UI design of [WeeklyKnowledge](https://github.com/DennisRas/WeeklyKnowledge), and all rights to the original UI design belong to WeeklyKnowledge.

 ![Screenshot](./Screenshots/screenshot-1.png)

 ## Slash Commands